LYJ-creator/SOC-BTLO-Labs/README.md

 - Script executed via wscript，rundll32 and mshtml.
 - Attacker created a new local user btlo.
 - Malicious Run key added to maintain persistence.
-- osquery logs show modification of the Schedule service key.
+- Osquery logs show modification of the Schedule service key.
 - Attacker retrieved additional payloads from 192[.]168[.]1[.]14:9997 with ActiveX and using eval() to execute response TEXT as commandline from target machine.
 - Use of MSHTA, ActiveX, eval(), and JavaScript stagers matches Koadic behavior.
 **Tools:** Elastic，Sysmon logs, OSquery logs